znerd/lessc2java/README.txt

+This is LessCSS-JI (JI is for Java Integration).

-This is lesscss-ji, which allows Java builds to convert LessCSS files to regular CSS files.
-Both Apache Ant and Maven builds are supported.
+LessCSS-JI allows Java builds (either Ant- or Maven-based) to convert LessCSS files to regular CSS files.

 For more information about LessCSS, see: